Skip to content

 • Typical consumption per 3GPP mode (PSM, eDRX for IoT)

-Particularly important for long-autonomy IoT devices (battery sensors, solar equipment) where extended PSM/eDRX tests are necessary.
+Particularly important for long-autonomy IoT devices (battery sensors, solar equipment) where extended PSM/eDRX characterisation is necessary.

 By service profile, additional tests: